 She explained that I need to ditch those cotton rounds for two reasons: one, they are wasteful and bad for the planet.
 Two, they contain bleach and chemicals which can irritate sensitive skin.
 Instead, she suggested applying the product with a totally natural resource: my fingertips.
 This, she explained, would warm the oil and allow it to work deep in the pores.

-After patting my skin dry, the second step was toner.
+After patting my skin dry, the second step was the In Two Minds toner.
 Again, normally I would apply this with a cotton round, but Isabelle told me to simply splash it all over my face and pat dry.
-I did just that, but this technique used a lot more of the product than I normally would, which is a pretty scary prospect considering this is £70 a bottle.
+I did just that, but this technique used a lot more of the product than I normally would, which is a pretty scary prospect considering this is $55 a bottle.
 I also didn’t feel as sure that it was removing any last traces of cleanser and makeup.
-That being said, some will appreciate the fact that this is an alcohol-free based product, and it’s quite gentle: it smelled lightly of lavender and didn’t sting or leave my skin feeling tight at all.
+That being said, some will appreciate the fact that this is an alcohol-free based product, and it’s quite gentle.
+It smelled lightly of herbs and didn’t sting or leave my skin feeling tight at all.

-The final step was the facial hydrating cream, which my skin greedily soaked up like a sponge.
+The final step was the Camellia Nut facial hydrating cream, which my skin greedily soaked up like a sponge.
 My face felt instantly soothed and hydrated, and there was zero sticky residue.
-I absolutely love this product – it’s rich and gentle, and contains some ingredients like Sodium Ascorbyl Phosphate, Tocopherol and Sodium Lactate that may sound scary, but these are just a stabilised form of Vitamin C, Vitamin E and fermented sugar – all of which help protect the skin from free radicals.
+I absolutely love this product!
+It’s rich and gentle, and contains some ingredients like Glycine Soja, Tocopherol and Sodium Lactate.
+These may sound scary, but these are just a stabilised form of soya, Vitamin E and fermented sugar.
+All of which help protect the skin from free radicals.

-That’s one thing I learned from Aesop: don’t fear the longer ingredient names on the packaging; just get to know which synthesised ingredients are helpful and which ones are harmful (try an app like Think Dirty to learn more).
+That’s one thing I learned from my Aesop skincare specialist.
+Don’t fear the longer ingredient names on the packaging.
+Just get to know which synthesised ingredients are helpful and which ones are harmful (try an app like Think Dirty to learn more).

-Overall, I was highly impressed by the Parsley Seed range that I tested.
+Overall, I was highly impressed by the Aesop skincare range that I tested.
 But there’s so much more!
 There are ranges of different serums, eye creams, masques and many other products to try.
-Like all Aesop products, they were designed using natural ingredients to suit all skin types, both male and female, and are sold with unisex, minimalist, recyclable packaging.
+Like all Aesop skincare products, they were designed using natural ingredients to suit all skin types, both male and female, and are sold with unisex, minimalist, recyclable packaging.
 And with their gorgeous, recyclable packaging, they make wonderful gifts!

 See why I love this brand?

-For more info on Aesop Parsley Seed Skincare, please click here.
+For more info on Aesop skincare, please click here.